t9md/atom-vim-mode-plus/working-memo.md

 So we let blockwise transform itself to characterwise.
 We can do it via `BlockwiseSelection::restoreCharacterwise()`.

+# Experiment

+If we enhance selection property to have following information, we can get code more simpler.
+- noralized cursor position
+- blockwised range
+- linewised range

+When we modify selection with motion, we have to **normalize** `v` mode cursor position.
+This normalization allow us all Motion work properly in `v` mode without special care for `v` mode.

+Normalization procedure is..
+  - Transform selected range from `vL`, `vB` to `vC` if not already in `vC`
+  - Move end position of selection's bufferRange to left.(Since we selectRighted in `v`))

+After modification of selection finished, we revert selection's `wise` to original one(`blockwise`, `linewise`).
 ------------------------------------------

 prevent moveRight from moving across EOL in visual-mode,